jalphonso/Juniper-awx/README.md

 ## Make.variable

-This file helps to pass arguments to make file.User can specific the path, name of the project and postgres data directory.Docker hub version helps to control the version of the docker.
+This file helps to pass arguments to make file.User can specific the path, name of the project and postgres data directory.Docker hub version and ansible junos version helps to control the version of the docker and juniper ansible-galaxy respectively.

 ```
+Example:

 PATH_PROJECTS = projects
 DOCKERHUB_VERSION = 1.0.1
 POSTGRES_DATA_DIR = /srv/salt
+ANSIBLE_JUNOS_VERSION = 1.4.3
 ```